mnit-rtmc/iris/docs/vehicle_detection.md

 ### Occ Spike

 A spike timer is kept for each detector.
-For every 25% change in occupancy between two consecutive data samples, 30 seconds are added to the timer.
+For every 25% change in occupancy between two consecutive data values, 30 seconds are added to the timer.
 If its value ever exceeds 60 seconds, the condidtion is triggered.
 After every poll, 30 seconds are removed from the timer.
 The condition will be cleared after 24 hours of no spikes.